The Pulmonary Division of DMC Children's Hospital of Michigan offers advanced diagnostics including:

 Cystic Fibrosis Sweat Testing

-physician assistant, nurse practitioner, nurses, social worker, dietitian, and respiratory therapists to address all areas of cystic fibrosis.
-The goal is to provide the best care for patients and families through education, support and providing
+doctors, physician assistant, nurse practitioner, nurses, social worker, dietitian, and respiratory therapists to address all areas of cystic fibrosis.
+The goal is to provide the best care for patients and families through education, support

 The Pediatric Pulmonary Hypertension Program at the Children's Hospital of Michigan uses advanced echocardiography and cardiac catheterization procedures to evaluate patients and develop customized treatment plans.
 The program